-Online psychiatry is not suitable for patients with a severe diagnosis or emergency situations.
+Online psychiatry is not suitable in emergencies or for patients with a severe diagnosis.
 If you or someone you know is in an emergency situation, please call 911 or the National Suicide Hotline: 800-273-TALK (8255).

-The first step to starting online psychiatric care is to sign up on the platform.
-Whichever provider you choose for your treatment, you will need to input a certain amount of information about yourself and your objectives for treatment.
-Usually there is a short form or questionnaire to complete.
-Some platforms also have an additional stage of discussion with a qualified member of staff to identify your priorities and ensure you are matched to the most suitable doctor.
+On your provider’s website, input information about yourself and your objectives for treatment.
+Usually, there is a short form or questionnaire to complete.
+Some platforms also have an additional stage of discussion with a qualified staff member to identify your priorities and ensure you are matched to the most suitable doctor.

-Once connected to your doctor, you will be able to make an appointment to consult with them virtually.
-With most online psychiatrists, you can make your first appointment within a week of signing up to the service.
+Once connected to your doctor, make an appointment to consult with them virtually.
+With most online psychiatrists, you make your first appointment within a week of signing up for the service.
 Consultations usually occur through video calls, although some platforms support phone or live chat consultations.
 No special equipment is needed – just your phone or computer and an internet connection.

-In your appointment, your psychiatrist will be able to discuss your condition with you and, for platforms that provide full psychiatry services, make diagnoses and prescribe medications.
-With your consent, the psychiatrist can coordinate with your primary care provider if it would help your condition – for instance, to recommend diagnostic tests or controlled drugs that cannot be prescribed remotely.
+In your appointment, your psychiatrist will discuss your condition with you and, for platforms that provide complete psychiatry services, make diagnoses and prescribe medications.
+With your consent, the psychiatrist can coordinate with your primary care provider to help your condition, such as recommending diagnostic tests or controlled drugs that cannot be prescribed remotely.

-You will usually continue to consult with the same psychiatrist throughout your treatment, in order to provide continuity of care as opposed to starting over each session with a new doctor who doesn’t know your history.
-However, if you are unhappy with your psychiatrist, most platforms make it easy for you to switch to a different doctor.
+You will usually continue to consult with the same psychiatrist throughout your treatment to provide continuity of care instead of starting over each session with a new doctor who doesn’t know your history.
+However, if you are unhappy with your psychiatrist, most platforms make switching to a different doctor easy.

 The idea of consulting a psychiatrist online may be daunting.
-Some patients worry that they won’t be comfortable opening up to a therapist through a virtual connection.
-For a growing number of people, however, the idea of seeing a psychiatrist from the comfort of their own home without having to commute to the therapist’s office or juggle childcare is a huge plus.
+Some patients worry that they won’t be comfortable opening up to a psychiatrist through a virtual connection.
+For a growing number of people, however, the idea of seeing a psychiatrist from the comfort of their own home without having to commute to the doctor’s office or juggle childcare is a huge plus.

-Online psychiatry tends to have an easier start-up process, enabling patients to get the help they need faster than the conventional in-person system.
-Many platforms can get new patients their first online appointment within a week, compared to a two-month referral process through the primary care physician.
+Online psychiatry tends to have a more straightforward start-up process, enabling patients to get the help they need faster than the conventional in-person system.
+Many platforms get new patients their first online appointment within a week, compared to a two-month referral process through a primary care physician.

-Remote care has been found to be particularly useful for some groups of patients who have difficulty accessing in-person services.
+Remote care is beneficial for some patients who have difficulty accessing in-person services.
 This includes:

-- People living in remote areas that make travel to the nearest in-person provider more cumbersome.
+- People living in remote areas, making travel to the nearest in-person provider difficult.

 - Patients with physical limitations or anxiety disorders.

-Psychiatrists need to be licensed to practice in your state in order to treat you and prescribe medication.
-This means that people who often cross state lines, for example for work, can only access their psychiatrist when in their home state.
-Some online psychiatry platforms allow you to consult with an alternative psychiatrist if you are away from home, but this means a loss of continuity.
+Psychiatrists need to be licensed to practice and prescribe medication in your state.
+This means that people who often cross state lines can only access their psychiatrist when in their home state.
+Some online psychiatry platforms allow you to consult with an alternative psychiatrist if you are away from home, which means a loss of continuity.

 Nevertheless, there are some situations in which in-person psychiatry is more appropriate.
-As most providers state, online psychiatry is not suitable for emergency situations or patients with severe diagnoses.
+As most providers state, online psychiatry is not suitable for emergencies or patients with severe diagnoses.
 Most also only offer services for patients over the age of 18.

-Although online psychiatrists can prescribe a range of medications, under current law they cannot prescribe “controlled” drugs, as these are federally regulated and can only be prescribed by a doctor who has met you in person.
+Although online psychiatrists can prescribe a range of medications, they cannot prescribe “controlled” drugs under current law.
+These are federally regulated and can only be prescribed by a doctor who has met you in person.
 Controlled psychiatric drugs include:

-- Opiates such as morphine, oxycodone, vicodin, etc.
+- Opiates, such as morphine, oxycodone, and Vicodin

 - Medicinal marijuana

-- Antipsychotics like Seroquel (quetiapine), Risperdal (risperidone), Zyprexa (olanzapine), etc.
+- Antipsychotics like Seroquel (quetiapine), Risperdal (risperidone), and Zyprexa (olanzapine)

-- Benzodiazepines for anxiety and seizures, such as Ativan (lorazepam), Xanax (alprazolam), Valium (diazepam), etc.
+- Benzodiazepines for anxiety and seizures, such as Ativan (lorazepam), Xanax (alprazolam), and Valium (diazepam)

 - Other controlled substances like Ambien (zolpidem)

-If your online psychiatrist prescribes you psychiatric medication, you should discuss with them in advance what you should do if you experience any adverse side effects from the medication, as it is possible they will not be available for consultation at short notice.
+Suppose your online psychiatrist prescribes psychiatric medication.
+In that case, you should discuss what you should do if you experience any adverse side effects from the drug, as they may not be available for consultation at short notice.

-From a clinical perspective, telepsychiatry has been shown to be equivalent to face-to-face psychiatry, both in accuracy of diagnosis and efficacy of treatment.
-Nevertheless, a common theme is that patients show the greatest improvement when working with a doctor with whom they are fully comfortable.
+From a clinical perspective, telepsychiatry is equivalent to face-to-face psychiatry, both in diagnosis accuracy and treatment efficacy.
+Nevertheless, a common theme is that patients show the most significant improvement when working with a doctor with whom they are entirely comfortable.

 At Innerbody Research, we customize our evaluation criteria depending on the type and nature of the health-related service.
-For health and medical services and products, we have five areas that we use for our evaluations, including:
+When assessing online psychiatrists, we look at five important criteria.